 Cody is a somewhat small city located in the state of Wyoming.
-With a population of 9,792 people and three constituent neighborhoods, Cody is the 11th largest community in Wyoming.
+With a population of 10,174 people and four constituent neighborhoods, Cody is the 11th largest community in Wyoming.

 The most common language spoken in Cody is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.